-A routine deep cleaning also helps the carpet in the long run. "[It] will remove particles that lead to soiling and long-term problems," a spokesperson for The Carpet and Rug Institute told Shop TODAY.
+A routine deep cleaning also helps the carpet in the long run. "[It] will remove particles that lead to soiling and long-term problems," a spokesperson for The Carpet and Rug Institute tells Shop TODAY.
 "This cleaning will also restore the carpet and make it last for its intended lifespan."

-"I always recommend purchasing a carpet cleaning machine — it's great to have on hand especially if you have small children and/or pets," Becky Rapinchuk from Clean Mama and author of the book "Simply Clean" told Shop TODAY.
-"Once you rent a machine a couple times, you'll have paid for it and you won't be bringing in any other germs from other users."
+"I always recommend purchasing a carpet cleaning machine — it's great to have on hand especially if you have small children and/or pets," Becky Rapinchuk from Clean Mama and author of the book "Simply Clean" tells Shop TODAY.
+"Once you rent a machine a couple of times, you'll have paid for it and you won't be bringing in any other germs from other users."

 When you get around to cleaning, there are two places you shouldn't overlook: carpet edges and carpets around the inside edges of a door.

-"It’s worth taking some time to work these areas, as they collect dirt and dust as much as the main areas of the rug," Richmond said.
+"It’s worth taking some time to work these areas, as they collect dirt and dust as much as the main areas of the rug," Richmond says.
 "Dirty carpeting at the entrance to a room can be easy to ignore, but take time to clean them, as over time the dirt will begin to dull the look and feel of your room."

 Expert-approved carpet cleaners